technofriends/adding-memory-to-chatbots-langchain/README.md

 This Python notebook demonstrates how to add memory capabilities to chatbots using the Langchain library and OpenAI's language models.
 It covers various memory modules provided by Langchain, including `ChatMessageHistory`, `ConversationBufferMemory`, and `ConversationSummaryMemory`.
 By following along with this notebook, you will learn how to enhance your chatbots with memory, enabling them to provide more coherent and contextually relevant responses.

+You can also go through the video tutorial on which this notebook is based at : https://youtu.be/2nWssLfXLZE

 ## Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Notebook Overview](#notebook-overview)